artalar/reatom/docs/src/content/docs/core.md

 ## About

-Reatom allows you to describe both super dumb and extremely complex logic by a three main things: **atoms** for data reference, **actions** for logic processing, **context** (`ctx`) for system isolation.
-The core is a perfect solution for building you own hight-order library or framework.
+Reatom allows you to describe both simple and complex logic using three main components: **atoms** for data reference, **actions** for logic processing, and **context** (`ctx`) for system isolation.
+This core is a perfect solution for building your own high-order library or framework.

-Reatom is inspired by React and Redux architecture.
-All processed data should be [immutable](https://developer.mozilla.org/en-US/docs/Glossary/Immutable), computations should be pure.
-All side effects should be scheduled for a separate effects queue by `ctx.schedule(callback)`.
-Only consistent data transaction applying.
-All prerequisites you could check in this article: [What is a state manager](/general/what-is-state-manager).
+Reatom is inspired by the React and Redux architectures.
+All processed data should be [immutable](https://developer.mozilla.org/en-US/docs/Glossary/Immutable), computations should be pure, and all side effects should be scheduled for a separate effects queue using `ctx.schedule(callback)`.
+Only consistent data transactions should be applied.
+All prerequisites can be checked in this article: [What is a state manager](/general/what-is-state-manager).

 ## Installation